-There was also a bedroom for king Louis XVI , but although he visited Marie Antoinette's domain and had dinner there sometimes, he never spent the night.
-Rumors are that other men might have had the pleasure, like the Swedish Count Axel von Fersen.
+There was also a bedroom for King Louis XVI, but although he visited Marie Antoinette's domain and had dinner there sometimes, he never spent the night.
+Rumours are that other men might have had the pleasure, like the Swedish Count Axel von Fersen.
 This, or any affair that Marie Antoinette may have had, is still debated though.

-Inspired by the works of Rousseau, the queen took the outdoor life very serious; she even had a replica of an 18th-century village build on the shores of this lake.
+Inspired by the works of Rousseau, the queen took the outdoor life very serious.
+She had a replica of an 18th-century village build on the shores of this lake.
 This part of the Estate is known as the Queen’s hamlet.

 Playing farm is not easy wearing a wide-panniered court dress.
 Marie Antoinette set a new and rather chocking trend when she started to wear a simple white dress called the chemise à la reine (or "chemise of the queen") in the early 1780s.

 The public was outraged by the painting 'La reine en gaulle' by Elisabeth Vigée-Lebrun.
-Marie Antoinette wears her new clothes, but the dress looked like the basic undergarment that all women wore at that time.
+Marie Antoinette wears her new clothes.
+The dress looked exactly like the basic undergarment that all women wore at that time.
 Despite this protest, the style became quite popular across Europe.

 The Versailles Palace has over 8 million visitors each year.
-Only a small part of them visit the Queens estate.
-The area is peaceful and quiet, and you can wander around without being hit by a selfiestick.
-This is the only area of the whole Versailles estate where you can actually make pictures without people on it.
+Only a small part of them visit the Queen's estate.
+The area is peaceful and quiet, and you can wander around without getting hit by a selfie-stick.
+This is the only area of the whole Versailles estate where you can actually make pictures without people in it.